balmor/TranslationWidget/README.md

 }
 ```

 where *instanceName* is the name of widget instance on page, *langCode* is the code name of language.
-This standard allows us to pass translations for all widgets instances independently even if widgets where initialized only once by class reference.
+This standard allows us to pass the translations for all widgets independently even if widgets are initialized only once by the class name.

-Working example:
+Example:
 ```JS
 var translationsObject = new Object();